Tweet This Social Blogging, (Social Media Blogging).

 DANGER WILL ROBINSON! …

 This is just not sustainable.
 And if the site does not just vanish when the money runs out then there are sure to be big changes to how you use the site going forward.
-We saw a similar set up with 3Tags and they pretty much shut down their payment structure to the point that it was no longer attractive.

 This was a good move for them as it just alienated all the posting for dollar members who then left.
 Something similar will happen on Niume.
 They recently changed their terms of service that cost me my account.
 I wasn’t overly active on Niume and was posting there as part of my bigger strategy.
 I created 3 or 4 posts about The8App, cut downs of articles on my self-hosted sites.
 Guess what happened, they closed my account without warning.
 When I contacted support they stated that my content was in breach of their Terms of Service.
 Now that’s fine I don’t have a problem with that, I wasn’t up to date with the changes made, but it does show how dangerous these sites are when it comes to putting your life and soul into them.